 The city provides wastewater services to approximately half of Sedona residents and businesses; the remainder have private sewer and septic systems.
 Sedona bills wastewater service fees on a monthly basis and in arrears.
-Billing statements are typically mailed on the first day of each month with payment is due on the 15th of each month.
+Billing statements are typically mailed on the first day of each month, the payment is due on the 15th of each month.

 Establishing new service

 A $25 set up fee and $250 deposit are applied to the first billing for new accounts.
 The $250 deposit may be waived for tenants if the tenant can provide a recent letter of credit from a utility company showing one year of timely and consistent payments along with a copy of the lease.
 Otherwise the deposit will be credited to the account after one year of timely payments or will be applied to the final bill at the time the account is closed.

 The application and paperwork can be dropped off, scanned or mailed to: